 Students will need to meet with an academic advisor and the program coordinator of the Dietetic Technician Program before or during each registration period of each semester or at any time when decisions concerning registration are made.

 Advisors and the program coordinator are here to help students plan their academic programs, become familiar with the regulations of the college and department, and to provide information and guidance regarding the program.

 Upon successful completion of all program requirements for each track, the student will meet with the Program Coordinator to receive a "Student Exit Packet", which includes the Verification Statement that is required to take the Registration Examination.

 The student will submit to the Program Coordinator the completed Application for Registration examination for Dietetic Technician at this time.
 This examination is administered by the Commission on Dietetic Registration of The Academy of Nutrition and Dietetics.
 (The DT Coordinator can provide additional information on this topic.)

-Satisfactory completion of the examination provides for national registration as a Dietetic Technician or DTR (Dietetic Technician Registered).
+Satisfactory completion of the examination provides for national registration as a Dietetic Technician or Nutrition and Dietetics Technician, Registered (NDTR).

 Requirements for graduation include the following:

-- Meet all graduation requirements as specified in the TMCC catalog for the appropriate year.
+- Meet all graduation requirements as specified in the TMCC College Catalog for the appropriate year.

 - Maintain a minimum cumulative grade point average of 2.0.